Congrats you are an LLC! Now you have to act like one! In this Ask Kiff video, you’ll learn how your LLC should (and shouldn’t) sign a contract!

 - Read what else LLC’s are required to do

-- Get access to a self-paced email course designed to help you keep your LLC on the up and up
+- Get access to an online course designed to help you keep your LLC on the up and up

 - Need help creating your LLC?
 Check out this course